 - Virtual CFO; This model can be extremely popular as it provides a sounding board to the entrepreneur.
 In practice we find that clients need a more flexible level of support, so it may be that a financial controller, finance manager or head of finance is more frequently needed and most cost effective, with periodic updates or access to additional experience as needed.
 This more flexible variation also limits exposure to one individual’s skill set.

-We find that the needs of a business are so variable that boiler-plate solutions are difficult.
+How we can help: We find that the needs of a business are so variable that boiler-plate solutions are difficult.
 Our experience means we support venture stage scale ups, through to businesses preparing to be investor ready and FTSE listed businesses.
 Whether it be mentoring, systems changes, management information or NED support, our team can help find the most relevant solution for you.
 Do contact us for a free confidential consultation if you’re looking to develop your capabilities so that finance is a catalyst for entrepreneurialism and supports resilience, decision-making, accelerated growth and creative teams.